Try Tom's Planner for free:

 - Drag ‘n’ drop to make changes on the fly

 Sign up with your email addressTrial includes all features.
-No credit required.
+No credit card required.

 See a Gantt chart built in 1 minute